MARKANTONY04/project_4/README.md

-As someone who is unfamiliar with technology, computers, and the internet, I want the page format to be in a standard page layout that includes a navbar, body, and footer on each page that will allow me to easily be able to navigate this website.
+As someone who is unfamiliar with technology, computers, and the internet, I want the page format to be in a standard page layout that includes a navbar, body, and footer on each page that will allow me to easily navigate this website.

 2. Extensive Services